clarke94/liamclarke/static/content/project/web-digital-ui.md

 Guidelines that provide UX and design requirements along with component designs that follow the brand concepts.

-Framework that provides the loosely couple building blocks and utilities that create these components.
+Framework that provides the loosely-coupled building blocks and utilities that can be used on applications.

-The outcome of this design system is having a AA accessible, IE 11 browser compliant design system that is fully tested and maintained, allowing a fast and reliable development by any team internal to Standard Life.
+The outcome of this design system is having a AA accessible, IE 11 browser compliant design system that is fully tested and maintained, allowing fast and reliable development by any team internally.

 The design system, allows for a copy and paste library with the assurance everything is signed off and working as intended, drastically cutting down, resource, cost and effort for any team.